 You will update the class on your progress throughout the term.
+More details are here.

-- 1. Week starting February 8 Project introduction (10 marks): You will motivate your project and explain what you will be investigating.
+- 1. Week starting February 27 Project introduction (10 marks): You will motivate your project and explain what you will be investigating.
 Plus teach the class definitions illustrated by examples, which are necessary for your research. - 2.
-Week starting March 7 Project presentation (20 marks): You will give a lecture covering the points below. - Briefly recall some motivation for your project. - Give relevant definitions and examples so that you can do the following. - State and prove at least one theorem from your project.
+Week starting March 13 Project presentation (20 marks): You will give a lecture covering the points below. - Briefly recall some motivation for your project. - Give relevant definitions and examples so that you can do the following. - State and prove at least one theorem from your project.